picsldev/pyerp/README.md

 » Support me Paypal: https://www.paypal.me/falconsoft3d
 ```

+# Feedback and Support
-#  We welcome your feedback and support, raise issues if you want to see a new feature or report a bug.
+We welcome your feedback and support, raise issues if you want to see a new feature or report a bug.

 https://github.com/falconsoft3d/pyerp/issues